 "Nearly seventy years ago, my grandfather witnessed hundreds of Suns lighting up the sky.

 That light still exists within me."

-On August 6th, 1945, at 8:15 AM, my grandfather witnessed a great tragedy that destroyed nearly everything in Hiroshima.
-He survived the bombing, yet he lost his sister, Kikuko, from the explosion and other family members from radiation poisoning.
+On August 6th 1945, at 8:15 AM, my grandfather witnessed a great tragedy that destroyed nearly everything in Hiroshima.
+He survived the bombing, yet he lost many of his family members from the explosion and radiation poisoning.
 As an activist and author, my grandfather fought against the use of nuclear weaponry throughout his life, until he too passed away from cancer when I was ten years old.
 I remember him saying that day in Hiroshima was like hundreds of suns lighting up the sky.

 In order to express the connection between the sun and my family history, I have created 108 letter size prints and a 200 foot long scroll, made by exposing Type-C photographic paper to sunlight.
 The pattern on the scroll corresponds to my breath.
 In a darkened room, I pulled the paper in front of a small aperture to expose it to the sun while inhaling, and paused when exhaling.
 I repeated this action until I breathed 108 times.
 108 is a number with ritual significance in Japanese Buddhism.